sedhossein/clean-code-with-clear-coder/README.md

 - it is not your company duty that improve your skills , its your task, you get money to work for them ! do it expert :-)

+- be carefull, your work friends mabe exchang to your worse enemy in workplaces!

 - keep in mind these words :
  1. "When reviewing code, count to 10 before you refactor a line.
 If the code does not have tests, a hundred." - Samer Buna